launchql/launchql/packages/pgpm/README.md

-# pgpm

-> PostgreSQL Package Manager - Database migration and package management CLI
+# **pgpm — a Postgres Package Manager**

+**A modern CLI for modular PostgreSQL development.**

 `pgpm` is a focused command-line tool for PostgreSQL database migrations and package management.
-It provides the core functionality for managing database schemas, migrations, and module dependencies without the overhead of server or explorer components.
+It provides the core functionality for managing database schemas, migrations, and module dependencies.

 ## ✨ Features

-- 📦 **Module System** - Reusable database modules with dependency management
+- 📦 **Postgres Module System** — Reusable, composable database packages with dependency management, per-module plans, and versioned releases
-- 🔄 **Smart Migrations** - Automated migration generation and deployment
-- 🏗️ **Production Ready** - Deployment plans, versioning, and rollback support
-- 🚀 **Database-First Development** - Design your database with SQL migrations
+- 🔄 **Deterministic Migration Engine** — Version-controlled, plan-driven deployments with rollback support and idempotent execution enforced by dependency and validation safeguards.
+- 📊 **Recursive Module Resolution** — Recursively resolves database package dependencies (just like npm) from plan files or SQL headers, producing a reproducible cross-module migration graph.
+- 🏷️ **Tag-Aware Versioning** - Deploy to @tags, resolve tags to changes, and reference tags across modules for coordinated releases
+- 🐘 **Portable Postgres Development** — Rely on standard SQL migrations for a workflow that runs anywhere Postgres does.
+- 🚀 **Turnkey Module-First Workspaces** — `pgpm init` delivers a ready-to-code Postgres workspace with CI/CD, Docker, end-to-end testing, and modern TS tooling.

 ## 🚀 Quick Start